DanWehr/recompyle/README.md

 other val: 123.45
 ```

-Only the `wrap_call` parameter is required, but there are other optional parameters.
-The full set includes:
+Only the `wrap_call` parameter is required, and there are a number of optional parameters to control which calls will be wrapped.
+The full set of parameters includes:

 - `wrap_call` (Callable): Function or method that will wrap all calls inside target function.
 - `ignore_builtins` (bool): Whether to skip wrapping builtin calls.